 Requests for individual exemptions from the summer program must be received by the Dean of the Graduate School no later than July 1.
 Students who receive individual exemptions from the summer program are not exempt from ITAP screening and may be required to enroll in language classes.

-For additional information about ITAP, please contact your field or the Center for Teaching Excellence.
+For additional information about ITAP, please contact your field or the Center for Teaching Innovation.

 Support and resources for TAs:

-The Center for Teaching Excellence (CTE) offers a central place where teaching assistants can go for insight and assistance with their teaching responsibilities, including programs and workshops for teaching assistants with all levels of experience.
+The Center for Teaching Innovation (CTI) offers a central place where teaching assistants can go for insight and assistance with their teaching responsibilities, including programs and workshops for teaching assistants with all levels of experience.

 Graduate research assistantships (GRAs):